Jachimo/adiumtoeml/README.md

 If `outputdir` is not specified, the working directory will be used instead.

-In most cases, you would probably want to call this from a wrapper script, e.g. with `find` and `xargs` in order to run it on a bunch of logfiles.
+In most cases, you probably want to call this from a wrapper script, e.g. with `find` and `xargs` in order to run it on the entire Adium Logs directory.
+(Usually `~/Documents/Adium/Logs` or potentially also `~/Library/Application Support/Adium/Logs`, but could be placed elsewhere.)

 Most Adium logs end in either `.AdiumHTMLLog` or `.chatlog`, although the tool will also process files ending in `.html` or `.xml`.